 Counselors and teachers will identify students who need intervention assistance based on the above listed criteria.
 We will monitor student progress and grades each grading period via the counseling office.
 We will use the RTI methodology of good first instruction and then appropriate interventions.
-We hold grade levels on a monthly schedule to monitors
+We hold grade levels on a monthly schedule to monitor and target intervention to students who are struggling with their academic, social or emotional needs.
+Teachers involved in the new TSI model will identify, assess, intervene, and reassess students identified in monthly Grade Level meetings and at weekly Admin RTI meetings.

-Actions to be Taken 11 Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount 1.
+Actions to be Taken Person(s) Proposed Expe enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount 1.
 AVID Coordinator will continue to maintain AVID program certification Start Date : 3/18/2011 Principal AVID coordinator Various AVID Coordinator, .2 FTE District Funded 20,000 2.
-Train other staff in Completion Date : staff AVID Tutors District Funded 3,500 AVID/certification so that in two years we can have at least two teachers currently certified at all times to teach AVID6/10/173.
-Continue to establish classroom practices and programs in order to6/10/17 AVID class materials, curriculum, resource texts, recruiting expenses & field trips (not including subs) District Funded 3,300 qualify as a "Highly Certified" AVID program.
+Train other staff in Completion Date : staff AVID Tutors District Funded 3,500 AVID/certification so that in two years we can have at least two teachers currently certified at all times to teach AVID 3.
+Continue to establish classroom practices and programs in order to 6/2018 AVID class materials, curriculum, resource texts, recruiting expenses & field trips (not including subs) District Funded 3,300 qualify as a "Highly Certified" AVID program.
 AVID Summer Institute (5 participants, including administrator) District Funded 4,000 Sacramento County Office of Education Collaborative AVID Professional Development (not including subs) District Funded 600 AVID Materials, guest speakers, and supplies LCFF - Supplemental 500

-Actions to be Taken Person(s) Proposed Ex penditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Develop and support various interventions within the school day to assist struggling students with achievement and increased educational opportunity.
+Actions to be Taken Person(s) Proposed Ex Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Develop and support various interventions within the school day to assist struggling students with achievement and increased educational opportunity.
 Targeted will be those who fall into our Achievement Gap as defined in our Goal Develop the flexibility in the master schedule to support a "math clinic" or smaller class size which will target the the students who need extra support in math within the school day 1.
-Targeted students will be those who fall into our Achievement Gap as defined in our Goal Continued implementation (with fidelity) to the Read180 program to assist struggling readers Targeted students will be those that fall into our Achievement Gap as defined in our Goal Start Date : 4/4/2011 Completion Date : 6/10/17 Principal; Vice Principal; Counselor; Math Department; READ 180 Teacher Read180 Intervention Teacher, .2 FTE Planners for RFEP and EL students as a tool for success District Funded LCFF - Supplemental 19,000 400 Continue to fund the Student Study Space Program, which is a voluntary homework club where students can get homework assistance after school Start Date : 4/4/2011 Completion Date : 6/10/17 Principal; Vice Principal, Counselors; Various Teaching Staff; UCD Tutors After School intervention After School intervention LCFF - Base LCFF - Supplemental 2,400 2,400
+Targeted students will be those who fall into our Achievement Gap as defined in our Goal Continued implementation (with fidelity) to the iLet program to assist struggling readers Targeted students will be those that fall into our Achievement Gap as defined in our Goal Start Date : 4/4/2011 Completion Date : 6/2018 Principal; Vice Principal; Counselor; Math Department; READ 180 Teacher Read180 Intervention Teacher, .2 FTE Planners for RFEP and EL students as a tool for success District Funded LCFF - Supplemental 19,000